D. J. O'Malley: Early life

 O'Malley was born in New York City, the son of a Civil War soldier who stayed in the military after hostilities ended.
 When D. J. was about two years old, his biological father had surgery to remove a minie ball, dying shortly thereafter.
 O'Malley's mother, Margaret, quickly married Charles H. White, also a soldier, giving her children his last name.
 The family spent several years at Army bases in Kansas, Wyoming, and Montana.
 In 1881, Mr. White disappeared and Margaret and her children moved to Miles City, Montana.

 Working life

 D. J. soon found work as a horse wrangler for the N Bar N ranch near Miles City.
-From 1881-1896, he worked for the N Bar N in various jobs, including driving cattle from Texas to Montana.
+From 1881 to 1896, he worked for the N Bar N in various jobs, including driving cattle from Texas to Montana.
 He was proud to have been a "rep" representing the N Bar N during roundups.
 The ranch was sold in 1896, and O'Malley rode for several Eastern Montana outfits including the M Diamond, the Bow and Arrow, the L U Bar, and the Quarter Circle L. He became a special deputy sheriff in Rosebud and was an inspector for the Montana Stock Growers Association, as well as a guard at the Montana State Prison.

 In 1911 he moved to Eau Claire, Wisconsin, where he operated a raspberry farm and worked at the Gillette Rubber Company.
 He died in Eau Claire on March 6, 1943.